-Joanne McNally is a one-woman whirlwind of activity.
-Within a dramatically short space of time, the comedian has battled bulimia, contacted her birth parents, discovered a career in comedy, co-hosted a comedy show, co-written a show with PJ Gallagher and developed a documentary about motherhood.
+Joanne McNally is a whirlwind of activity.
+Within a dramatically short space of time; the comedian has battled bulimia, contacted her birth parents, discovered a career in comedy, co-hosted a comedy show, co-written a show with PJ Gallagher and developed a documentary about motherhood.

 Now, she plans to take on Vicar Street with her debut solo show, Gleebag.

-In 2012, McNally was working as a copywriter in a trendy PR company in Dublin's city centre.
-Soon after, she left the job in order to seek treatment for her eating disorder, a decision that would haphazardly lead her to a career in comedy.
+In 2012, McNally was working as a copywriter at a trendy PR company in Dublin's city centre.
+Soon after, she left the job in order to seek treatment for her eating disorder, a decision that would haphazardly lead her to a new career in comedy.

 And while her success has undoubtedly grown from hard work and endless gigs, the unexpected nature of her career has left the comedian with a touch of imposter syndrome.